Johnson City limits public access to development services, suspends pavilion rentals

 “Due to the extreme increase in the number of hospitalizations and new diagnosis of COVID-19, and to minimize our employees and guests exposure to the virus, it has become necessary to take these additional precautions,” Peterson said.
 “This is our new normal and we will continue to modify our safety precautions as needed.”

 City Hall, with the exception of the finance lobby, remains open but citizens are asked to conduct business via phone or online when possible.
-Permits, business licenses, tax payments and fee payments can all be accessed via our website, www.johnsoncitytn.org.
+Permits, business licenses, tax payments and fee payments can all be accessed via the city’s website, www.johnsoncitytn.org.